 Lion L. Woodward embodied the mission of Rotary – “Service Above Self.”
 He was a charter member of the Trenton Rotary Club in 1914, President in 1920, and District Governor two years later.

 He served as President of the Trenton Chamber of Commerce, director of a local bank, Financial Chairman of the YMCA, President of the Trenton Country Club, and as a member of a commission appointed by the Governor to study crippled children.
 In the year before his death, he was elected President of the Auto Car Company, a growing truck manufacturer.
-His career, was ended by his untimely death at the age of 48 in 1927, exemplified community service.
+His career, ended by his untimely death at the age of 48 in 1927, exemplified community service.
 “He will be remembered,” declared the Trenton Times, “as a man of keen mind, unselfish spirit, and indomitable zeal.”

-One scholarship of up to $10,000 is awarded annually.
-The award is paid out in amounts of up to $2,500 per year for up to four years.
+One scholarship of up to $16,000 is awarded annually.
+The award is paid out in amounts of up to $4,000 per year for up to four years.

 A variety of factors are considered as part of the evaluation process, including financial need, academic achievement, exemplary community service, and leadership.

 Visit https://pacf.org/grants-scholarships/scholarships/scholarships-for-students/ and click on “The Lion Woodward Educational Fund of the Rotary Club of Trenton” for details and to apply.